Stop calling everyone beautiful.

 There, I said it.
 I’ll say it again because we all need to hear it again.
 Stop.
 Calling.
 Everyone.
 Beautiful.

-While I find it admirable that many mainstream brands and ads have expanded the typical media’s standard of beauty – thin, young, white girl – to include all body shapes, sizes, colors, and ages, I still have a problem with the overarching message – there is a clear problem with everyone is beautiful.
+While I find it admirable that many mainstream brands, ads, and influencers have expanded the typical media’s standard of beauty – thin, young, white girl – to include all body shapes, sizes, colors, and ages, I still have a problem with the overarching message – there is a clear problem with everyone is beautiful.
 Yes, women of all kinds are beautiful, but so what?
 Why do women have to be minimized or validated by the qualification of being beautiful?

-I realize many of these campaigns are just trying to reverse the horrifying, unrealistic depiction of what it means to be a beautiful woman (size 2, airbrushed, photoshopped), which is a real problem in our society, with issues such as depression and eating disorders starting as early as 10-years-old, but instead of asserting that now ALL women can be EQUALLY objectified, we should change the message of these campaigns.
+I realize many of these campaigns are just trying to reverse the horrifying, unrealistic depiction of what it means to be a beautiful woman, which is a real problem in our society, with issues such as depression and eating disorders starting as early as 10-years-old, but instead of asserting that now ALL women can be EQUALLY objectified, we should change the message of these campaigns.

 The problem with ‘everyone is beautiful’

 While on the surface it may feel good to hear or see an ad boasting that all women, even women that look like YOU, are beautiful, the actual message says that women are reduced to their physical appearance in order to pass some test.

 I’ve been catching myself lately, noticing how often I tell my own girls or other little girls something about their looks.